GlT-ignore/OD-MAS/README.md

 - Use your device normally
 - The app runs in background monitoring behavior
 - Risk dial shows current security status
-- Biometric prompt appears only when anomalies detected
+- Biometric prompt appears when anomalies are detected.
+If out-of-app prompts are suppressed by OEM settings, tap the notification’s "Verify now" action.

 ### Demo Mode
 1. Enable demo mode in settings